 As we continue to navigate through the effects of COVID-19, many questions arise when it comes to insurance coverage.
 Does your specific insurance cover testing?
 Does it cover treatment?
 How can I find out my coverage options?

 The short answer is it depends on your coverage.
 Health insurance coverage varies widely, depending on where you live and how you obtain your coverage.
 Almost half of Americans receive their insurance coverage from their employers.
-Those plans are managed by both the federal and state guidelines, which depend on the group size and whether or not the plans are self-insured or fully-insured.
+Those plans are managed by both the federal and state guidelines, which depend on the group size and whether or not the plans are self-insured or fully insured.
 So how does Coronavirus coverage fit into these health plans?

 Let’s begin with testing.
-The Families First Coronavirus Response Act states the Medicare, Medicaid, and private health insurance plans are required to cover the cost of Coronavirus testing, without cost-sharing or pre-authorization requirements.
+The Families First Coronavirus Response Act states that Medicare, Medicaid, and private health insurance plans are required to cover the cost of Coronavirus testing, without cost-sharing or pre-authorization requirements.
 This is including lab service costs and provider fees at doctor’s offices, urgent care clinics, and emergency rooms where tests are given.
 Because this act is federal law, self-insured and fully-insured plans apply to this rule.
 However, the testing coverage requirements that are imposed on some states are only applicable to fully-insured plans.

-Plans that are not considered minimum essential coverage, for example short-term health plans, fixed indemnity plans, and healthcare sharing ministry plans, are not required to cover COVID-19 testing.
+Plans that are not considered minimum essential coverage, for example, short-term health plans, fixed indemnity plans, and healthcare sharing ministry plans are not required to cover COVID-19 testing.
 Some of these plans do volunteer to cover COVID-19 testing, so look to your plan for specifics.

 Some states, like Washington, have extended their testing coverage requirements to include these short-term plans, but most states have not imposed further requirements for these plans.